Efim Bogoljubow: Early career

 Bogoljubow learned how to play chess at 15 years old, and developed a serious interest at the age of 18.
-His father was a priest, and he originally wanted to become one and studied theology in Kiev, but he decided otherwise and enrolled in the Polytechnical Institute to study agriculture.
+His father was a priest.
+Originally he wanted to become a priest too, and studied theology in Kiev, but he decided otherwise and enrolled in the Polytechnical Institute to study agriculture.
 He did not finish his studies and instead focused on chess.

 In 1911, Bogoljubow tied for first place in the Kiev championships, and finished 9–10th in the Saint Petersburg (All-Russian Amateur) Tournament, won by Stepan Levitsky.
 In 1912, he took second place, behind Karel Hromádka, in Vilna (Vilnius) (Hauptturnier).
-In 1913/14, Bogoljubow finished eighth in Saint Petersburg (All Russian Masters' Tournament – eighth Russian championship; Alekhine and Aron Nimzowitsch came joint first).
+In 1913/14, Bogoljubow finished eighth in Saint Petersburg (All Russian Masters' Tournament – eighth Russian championship; Alexander Alekhine and Aron Nimzowitsch came joint first).

 World War I: Interned in Germany

 In July/August 1914, Bogoljubow played in the Mannheim tournament (the 19th DSB Congress), and tied for 8–9th in that event, which was interrupted by World War I. After the declaration of war against Russia, eleven "Russian players" (Alekhine, Bogoljubow, Fedor Bogatyrchuk, Alexander Flamberg, N. Koppelman, Boris Maliutin, Ilya Rabinovich, Peter Romanovsky, Peter Petrovich Saburov, Alexey Selezniev, Samuil Weinstein) from the Mannheim tournament were interned by Germany.
 In September 1914, four of the internees (Alekhine, Bogatyrchuk, Saburov, and Koppelman) were allowed to return home via Switzerland.
 The remaining Russian internees played eight tournaments, the first held in Baden-Baden (1914) and all the others in Triberg im Schwarzwald (1914–1917).
-Bogoljubow took second place, behind Alexander Flamberg, in Baden-Baden, and won five times in Triberg (1914–1916).
+Bogoljubow took second place (behind Alexander Flamberg) in Baden-Baden, and won five times in Triberg (1914–1916).
 During this time he met Frieda Kaltenbach, daughter of a schoolteacher.
 They married in 1920 and had two daughters.
 Bogoljubow spent most of the rest of his life in Germany.